-By now we know that it is impossible to take the cherry out of the wine glass by moving 2 sticks by conventional approach unless we discover an altogether ignored dimension or property of the wine glass and use the new information for the solution.
+By now we know that it is impossible to take the cherry out of the wine glass by moving 2 sticks by conventional approach unless we discover an altogether ignored property of the wine glass and use the new information for the solution.

-Asking a series of important questions and analyzing for answers, the first question we raise,
+After a series of important questions and analyzing for answers, the first question we raise,

 Question 1: What are the important dimensions or properties of wine glass as a whole?

 Without thinking of its size, try to specify something about it as a whole that you have taken all along for granted.

 The wine glass is normally placed the way it is used.
 There is nothing more to specify about the wine glass, you decide.

 So, you would reason—can we change the normal way of how we place it?

 “And why not?” will be the clear answer.
 The glass can very well lie on its sides or even be upside down.